conboy/phishing-detection-webapp/README.md

 # phishing-detection-webapp
-A phishing detection webapp using a Tensorflow.js model
+A phishing detection webapp using a Python ML model made using Scikit.